 5. Have a water fight in your clothes

 This could be watching their favorite TV show together or eating ice cream just up the block.
 Talk about your favorite summer memories.
 Ask them what they are most looking forward to now that fall is coming.
 Are they nervous about the upcoming school year?
 What do they hope to learn or do?
-Make note of their answers so you can talk about it again at the end of the year.
+Make note of their answers so you can talk about them again throughout the year.

 7. Have a baking day